“The law of the LORD is perfect,

 This phrase does not translate easily into Standard English.
 However, Jamaican churchgoers explained to me that the repetition of the word rock and the idea of rocking “upon Jesus” suggest the idea of “movement” with Jesus—literally, through holy dancing, and metaphorically, through life’s ups and downs.
 The chorus thus celebrates the “sweetness” of Jesus, who serves not only as a spiritual dancing partner during collective praise but also as a guide and comforter amid the “rocky” road of everyday life. [“Performing Pentecostalism: Music, Identity, and the Interplay of Jamaican and African American Styles,” in Rhythms of the Afro-Atlantic World: Rituals and Remembrances, p.
 46]

-To view all the RCL scripture readings for Proper 22, cycle A, click here.
+To view all the Revised Common Lectionary scripture readings for Proper 22, cycle A, click here.